hogarthww-labs/gh-pro/README.md

 - Completed
 ```

-If you have set a list of allowed status in `statusList` of JiraEnv
+If you have set a list of allowed status in [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) `gh-pro` configuration

+`.gh-prorc`

 ```json
 {